tebook/painless-tutorial/painless.md

 Scripts used in search and aggregations will be executed once for every document that matches a query or an aggregation, with the exception of script fields(discussed later in this tutorial), which are executed once per search hit.
 This might be millions or billions of executions, depending on how many documents you have: these scripts must be fast!
 Here doc-values, the _source field, and saved fields can all be used to get field values from a script.

 Painless can be used with the _update API to update the documents of an index.
-As mentioned above with update, update-by-query, or reindex API the way of accessing a value is by using the syntax ctx._source.field name (i.e. use "_source" fields).
+As mentioned above with update, update-by-query, or reindex API the way of accessing a value is by using the syntax ctx._source.fieldname (i.e. use "_source" fields).
 For this example I am taking a document with doc _id 6 and changing the gender field to Male.

 ```
 POST accounts/_update/6